centreon/centreon-documentation/cloud/users/users.md

   * Change the user interface language.
   * Display the page in full screen mode (F).

 All users can access their own account to change their password (by clicking the profile icon in the top right corner of the screen).
 Users can see resources monitored by the platform according to the [rights granted by their administrator](../administration/resource_access.md).
-All users receive [notifications](../alerts-notifications/notif-configuration.md).

 ## User roles